Engee documentation

 "stm32_mpu6050.h"

-The extension of the new generated C file has been changed.
-Before adding the project files to the IDE, it remains to move the generated files to the src and include folders for the PlatformIO project.
-To do this, it is convenient to use the library FilePathsBase.jl
+The extension of the newly generated C file has been changed.
+Before adding the project files to the IDE, it remains to transfer the received files to folders. src and include for the PlatformIO project.
+It is convenient to use the library for this.
+FilePathsBase.jl

 In [ ]: